danielsomerfield/turtles/demos/git-crypt/docs/review-notes.md

 ## Weaknesses
 - Basically no integrations other than git.
-- Very little provisining support
+- Very little provisioning support
+- Tight coupling with git makes it so that you have to operate in a git world.
+For example, you can't export the repo or the unlock simply won't work.

 ## Ratings (poor / fair / good)
 - Ease of setup: fair